TheActualRen/renzip/README.md

 To use renzip:
 ```
-./renzip -e -2 input_file, output_file
+./renzip -e -2 input_file output_file
 ```

 ## Context
 - `./renzip` is the exe name.
 - `-e` is the flag for encoding.
 - `-2` is the blocktype compression method (0 being the least amount of compression.
-2 being the best)
+2 being the most)
 - `input_file` this is the input file.
 For example, it could be something like `input.txt`
 - `output_file` is the gunzip compressed file.
 You should ideally name it `.gz` at the end.
 For example `encoded.gz`